LWJerri/telegram-bot-api-s3/README.md

 ### How it works

-1. When you call `getFile`, the file is downloaded from Telegram servers to a temporary buffer
+1. When you call `getFile`, the file is downloaded from Telegram servers to a temporary buffer.
-2. The file is immediately uploaded to your S3 bucket
+2. The file is immediately uploaded to your S3 bucket.
-3. The temporary file is automatically deleted
+3. The temporary file is automatically deleted.
-4. A presigned URL is generated and returned in the `file_path` field
+4. A URL is generated and returned in the `file_path` field:
+   - By default, a presigned URL with authentication signature is returned.
+   - If `S3_USE_PUBLIC_URLS` is set, a simple public URL without signing is returned (useful for public buckets).
-5. You can use this presigned URL to download the file directly from S3
+5. You can use this URL to download the file directly from S3.

 ### S3 File Organization